emqx/emqx-docs/en_US/deploy/cluster/lb.md

 - Reduce the load of EMQX clusters by TLS/SSL termination;
 - Improve cluster security, with LB configured at the front end of the cluster, unwanted traffic can be blocked to protect the EMQX cluster from malicious attacks.

-This chapter introduces how to configure LB in EMQX.
+This section introduces how to configure LB in EMQX.

-## Architecture
+## Deployment Architecture

 This section introduces three different load balancer deployment architectures.